LP-CDF/AMi_Image_Analysis/README.md

     * On Raspbian, you must ensure that package qt5-image-formats-plugins is installed
     * On Raspbian, buttons do not change color when clicked.

+    To start the program type in a terminal: python3 AMi_Image_Analysis.py
+    or
+    ./AMi_Image_Analysis.py (if python3 is in the path)

 ## Citation

 If you wish to cite this work, you can use the following reference: